idoneam/Canary/README.md

     * `RollReturns`: The multiplier return for each interval.
 For example, a value of `0, 2, 4, 10` with the intervals described above gives a 0x return for `random <= 66`, a 2x return for `66 < random <= 90`, a 4x return for
       `90 < random <= 99`, and a 10x return for `random == 100`.
+* `[Roles]`:
+    * `Pronouns`: Comma seperated list of pronoun roles in server.
+    * `Fields`: Comma seperated list of field of study roles in server.
+    * `Faculties`: Comma seperated list of faculty roles in server.
+    * `Years`: Comma seperated list of year roles in server.
+    * `Generics`: Comma seperated list of generic or meme roles in server.
 </p>
 </details>